focs-lab/pldi25-sampling-timestamp/README.md

 For throughput, higher means faster, which means performs better.
 For latency, lower is better.
 In accordance with our evaluation results in Section 6.2.2, the performance of SU and SO should be better than ST.

+Note: Generally, the performance results should be reproducible on any computer, either a high-performance server or just a typical laptop.
+Please see the [troubleshooting](#troubleshooting) section for more information if you cannot reproduce the results.

 #### Demo Experiment 2: Number of data races